Serebro: 2007—2008: Debut and OpiumRoz

-In late February, Serebro performed "Zhuravli" on Zvezda, a popular television programme in Russia, featuring artists singing patriotic songs.
-Originally written as a poem by Rasul Gamzatov "Zhuravli" is one of the most famous Russian songs coming out of World War II.
-On 13 May 2008 Serebro announced on their official website that they will be releasing their third official single, called "Opium".
-The song premiered on a Russian morning radio show BrigadaU on Europa Plus radio and until 17 March 2008 Europa Plus held exclusive rights to play the song.
-The girls also announced an English version of "Opium" titled "Why", but it was not released until its inclusion on their second studio album in 2012.
-The song did not enjoy worldwide success, but had success in their native Russia.
+In late February, Serebro performed "Zhuravli" on Zvezda, a television programme in Russia, featuring artists singing patriotic songs.

-In 2008 the group continued their work on their first album, OpiumRoz, which had a projected release date of 17 October.
+In 2008, the group continued their work on their first album, OpiumRoz, which had a projected release date of 17 October.
 Unfortunately, there was a delay in the release of their debut album as there were some problems in the track list.
 In November, the girls released the new song, "Skazhi, ne Molchi" ("Say, Don't be silent").
 The song did not achieve worldwide success, but managed to score the top spots in their native Russia.
 A music video was also aired for the single not long after its final release.
 In November 2008, Serebro was awarded by MTV RMA Awards for the Best Group.
 After a number of delays with their debut album, OpiumRoz, it was finally released on 25 April 2009, and was presented at the band's concert on Poklonnaya Hill.
 Serebro was supported by other musicians, including Russian entrant to the Eurovision Song Contest 2004 Yulia Savicheva; OpiumRoz was the result of two years recording.
 Positive reactions came from both critics and the public alike.
 A public reviewer for Amazon.com awarded the album an all five stars calling it a "high quality" and that the "performance as well as style of music is good music."
 The album, however, did not chart anywhere and failed to make an impact on record charts.